mdodovic/SymPyCAP/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the ?????????????????????????????????????????????? - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-**symPyCAP.py** - class that encapsulates symbolic circuit analysis (project kernel)

-**documentation** - contains:\
-			1)	*Documentation.pdf* - read-only complete documentation of SymPyCAP project\
-			2)	*Documentation.md* - editable markdown documentation of SymPyCAP project

-Videos which demonstrate set up and usage of SymPyCAP solver are on YouYube:

-[How to set up SymPyCAP envirnoment] (link)\
-[Test example: Voltage divider] (link)

-Language of all videos are Serbian, and **English caption** is provided to every video as the YouTube option.
+We thank Prof. dr Dejan V. Tošić for recommending this software project to us and for all discussions and help with the project.